lensesio/fast-data-dev/README.md

 ### Building it

-Fast-data-dev/kafka-lenses-dev require a recent version of docker which supports multistage builds.
+Fast-data-dev and Lenses Box require a recent version of docker which supports multistage builds.
+Optionally you should also enable the buildx plugin to enable multi-arch builds, even if you just use the default builder.

 To build it just run:

-    docker build -t lensesio/fast-data-dev .
+    docker build -t lensesio-local/fast-data-dev .

 Periodically pull from docker hub to refresh your cache.

-If you have an older version installed, try the single-stage build at the expense of the extra size:
+If your docker version does not support multi-arch builds, or you don't have the buildx plugin installed, use the build args demonstrated below to emulate multi-arch support:

-    docker build -t lensesio/fast-data-dev -f Dockerfile-singlestage .
+    docker build --build-arg TARGETOS=linux --build-arg TARGETARCH=amd64 -t lensesio-local/fast-data-dev .

 ### Advanced Features and Settings